 - Developed training materials as a result of the diversity search committee training workshop.

 - Noticed a marked increase in the number of female and underrepresented minority applications as a result of the diversity training.
 See results.

 - Dr. Cathy Horn, Associate Professor, Educational Leadership & Policy Studies

-Achieving an optimum level of work-life integration is a challenge faced by many people in diverse industries.
-However, the challenges are compounded for faculty in higher education, particularly for women faculty who are more likely to be the main care givers to children (and increasingly elders) as a result of the tenure system.
-In addition, STEM faculty, particularly women STEM faculty, are more likely to have partners in STEM, resulting in the need for dual career programs that will attract and facilitate the ability to hire both partners.
-ADVANCE will work to positively impact sustainable work-life integration.
+Achieving an optimum level of work-life integration is a challenge faced by many people in a wide variety of industries.
+However, the challenges are compounded for faculty in higher education, as a result of the tenure system, particularly for women faculty who are more likely to be the main care givers for children (and increasingly for the elderly).
+In addition, science, technology, engineering, and mathematics (STEM) and social/behavioral science (SBS) faculty, particularly women, are more likely to have partners in a STEM or SBS discipline, resulting in the need for dual-career programs that will attract and facilitate the ability to hire both partners.
+The Center for ADVANCING UH Faculty Success has and will continue to work to positively impact sustainable work-life integration.

-- Developed a Child Care Policy which offers 15 spots at the Provost’s discretion for the Children’s Learning Center for tenured and tenure-track faculty members.
+- Developed a Child Care Policy that, at the Provost's discretion, guarantees spots for infant, toddler, and pre-K children of newly hired tenure/tenure-track faculty at the Children's Learning Center at UH.

 - Dr. Mark Clarke, Associate Provost, Faculty Development & Affairs

 - Dr. Elebeoba May, Associate Professor, Biomedical Engineering